azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 To be effective, a language server [should be able to parse][parse-recovery] and analyze code that is the middle of being written.

-For instance, suppose we're writing some Rust, and we've typed this so far:
+Suppose we're writing some Rust, and we've typed this so far:

 ```rs
 let mut xs = vec![2, 4, 7];